chong601/forhacktoberfest/README.md

 # forhacktoberfest
-Join the fun for Hacktoberfest!
+It's October 2019, and what does that mean?

+# Another Hacktoberfest!

-Add your name to CONTRIBUTORS.md!
+Clone this project, add your name to CONTRIBUTORS.md, pull request to this repository!